-- · llow is the system's security and privacy of data maintained? - Are the reliability and maintainability of the hardware and software of the system adequate relative to system performance? - How are data validated for accuracy? - What kind of back-up system is available to ensure smooth and efficient system operation? - How does file structure affect system operation? - Are the operating procedures well documented? - Are explicit transactions (i.e., transactions by the users) relatively straightforward? - What is the level of implicit transactions (i.e., transactions by the computer)? - Are inquiries and updates easy to perform? - What are the operational (recurring and non-recurring) costs? - What is the benefit and cost-effectiveness of the system?
+- How is the system's security and privacy of data maintained? • Are the reliability and maintainability of the hardware and software - of the system adequate relative to system performance?
+How are data validated for accuracy? - What kind of back-up system is available to ensure smooth and efficient system operation? • How does file structure affect system operation? - Are the operating procedures well documented? - straightforward? - What is the level of implicit transactions (i.e., transactions by the computer)? - Are inquiries and updates easy to perform? - What are the operational (recurring and non-recurring) costs? - What is the benefit and cost-effectiveness of the system?